Adolf Beck case: Arrest

 On 16 December 1895 Beck was stepping out of the front door of 135 Victoria Street (or 139, according to at least one account) when a woman blocked his way.
 She accused him of having tricked her out of two watches and several rings.
 Beck brushed her aside and crossed the road.
-When the woman followed him he complained to a policeman that he was being followed by a prostitute who had accosted him.
-The woman demanded his arrest, accusing him of having swindled her three weeks earlier.
+When the woman followed him, he complained to a policeman that he was being followed by a prostitute who had accosted him.
+The woman in turn demanded his arrest, accusing him of having swindled her three weeks earlier.
 The policeman took them both to the nearest police station, where the woman identified herself as Ottilie Meissonier, unmarried, and a language teacher.
 She alleged that she had been walking down Victoria Street when Beck approached her, tipping his hat and asking if she was Lady Everton.
 She said that she was not, but she was impressed by his gentlemanly manner and they struck up a conversation.
 According to her account, he introduced himself as "Lord Willoughby" and advised her that the flower show she was heading for was not worth visiting.
-He said that he knew horticulture because he had gardens on his Lincolnshire estate extensive enough to require six gardeners.
+He said that he knew horticulture because he had gardens on his Lincolnshire estate which were extensive enough to require six gardeners.
 Meissonier mentioned that she grew chrysanthemums; he asked her whether he might see them and she invited him to tea the following day.

-At her home the next day he invited her to go to the French Riviera on his yacht.
+At her home the next day, he invited her to go to the French Riviera on his yacht.
 He insisted upon providing her with an elegant wardrobe for the voyage, wrote out a list of items for her and made out a cheque for £40 to cover her purchases.
 Then he examined her wristwatch and rings, and asked her to let him have them so that he could match their sizes and replace them with more valuable pieces.
-After he left she discovered that a second watch was missing.
+After he left, she discovered that a second watch was missing.
 Suspicious, she hurried to the bank to cash the cheque, only to find that it was worthless.
 She had been swindled and she swore that it was Adolf Beck who had done it.
 He was promptly arrested.